imikimi/art-ery-pusher/README.md

 #### Client & Server

-This code will work both on the client and the server
+This code will work both on the client and the server.
+It adds the PusherFilter to the pipeline, and, on the client, it ensures the PusherFluxModelMixin is used when creating the FluxModels.

+Every pipeline you declare this way will but send and respond to Pusher notifications about data created, updated or deleted.

 ```coffeescript
 {PusherPipelineMixin} = require 'art-ery-pusher'